AaronO/stadia-switch-pro-fix/README.md

 ## Problem

 Switch Pro controllers over BT on Chrome & macOS have issues in Stadia.
-It detects 2 controllers instead of 1 and in-game controllers will "flicker" (on Hitman, ...) and some buttons simply do not work which can be game breaking.
+It detects 2 controllers instead of 1 and in-game controls will "flicker" (on Hitman, ...) and some buttons simply do not work which can be game breaking.

 ## Fix